wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 ## Pg.
 200 Fear-mongering

-> “Thomas, because thou hast seen me, thou hast believed: blessed are they that have not seen, and yet have believed.”
+> "Thomas, because thou hast seen me, thou hast believed: blessed are they that have not seen, and yet have believed."
 This lesson should be poignant lesson to those who will not believe without physical proof of the Book of Mormon.

 This quote from the Bible asks us to adopt belief systems without proof.
 It demands us to be obedient servants to the religious authorities of the time, whether it be the Pope, the King of England, or the Mormon Prophet.